Treatment

 Patient profile evolution

-The 25-to-34 prevention cohort has grown materially as a percentage of our patient base.
-So have men — up roughly 40% year-over-year at our clinic, driven primarily by jawline contouring, hair-restoration PRP, and conservative Botox for frown lines.
-The traditional 45-65 demographic remains our largest, but the diversification is changing how we structure consultation flows and treatment menus.
+The 25-to-34 prevention cohort has grown as a share of our patient base, and we see more men, mostly for jawline work, PRP hair restoration, and conservative Botox for frown lines.
+The 45-to-65 group is still our largest, but the wider mix changes how we run consultations and build treatment menus.

 Technology refinement

-RF microneedling devices added more precise depth control, AI-assisted skin analysis tools became standard at consultation, and standardized 3D photography (VISIA, QuantifiCare) moved from premium add-on to baseline expectation at quality clinics.
-We adopted VISIA Gen 7 in late 2025.
+RF microneedling devices added more precise depth control, AI-assisted skin analysis tools became more common at consultation, and standardized clinical photography moved from premium add-on to baseline expectation at serious clinics.
+We photograph every patient in standardized lighting at each visit.

 What stayed the same